labwc/labwc/CONTRIBUTING.md

 [common/array.h]: https://github.com/labwc/labwc/blob/master/include/common/array.h
 [common/macros.h]: https://github.com/labwc/labwc/blob/master/include/common/macros.h

-### The Use of glib
+### The Use of GLib

-We try to keep the use of glib pretty minimal for the following reasons:
+We try to keep the use of GLib pretty minimal for the following reasons:

-- The use of glib has been known to make AddressSanitiser diagnose false positives and negatives.
+- The use of GLib has been known to make AddressSanitiser diagnose false positives and negatives.
-- Log messages coming from glib functions look inconsistent.
+- Log messages coming from GLib functions look inconsistent.
-- The use of glib functions, naming-conventions and iterators in a code base that is predominantly ANSI C creates a clash which makes readability and maintainability harder.
+- The use of GLib functions, naming-conventions and iterators in a code base that is predominantly ANSI C creates a clash which makes readability and maintainability harder.
 - Mixing gmalloc()/malloc() and respective free()s can create problems with